-Bear in mind, you are also a tourist and Italy is a tourist haven.
-58 million tourists visited Italy last year.
-That’s equal to the entire country’s population.
-There’s no way to avoid it, you’ll never be the one unicorn tourist in a restaurant and everyone else isa local except you in a hotspot city like Florence.
+There’s no way to avoid eating around tourists, you’ll never be the one unicorn in a restaurant and everyone else is a local except you in a hotspot city like Florence.

 And frankly, there is nothing wrong with being a tourist in a restaurant amongst other tourists.
 It by no means deems it a “trap” if fellow tourists are present.
+There are less locals living in Florence’s city center due to rising costs, but it doesn’t mean a particular restaurant popular with tourists (and respected by locals) isn’t worth its salt.

 And yes, you could probably waltz in somewhere “following your gut”, but it is very easy to get catfished for bad or mediocre food in Italy.
 Even if you think it looks like some hidden gem only you discovered.
 Trust me.